isomerpages/govtech-stp/_start-here/departing-from-singapore.md

 title: Departing from Singapore
 permalink: /departing/overview
 ---

-###  Travel Advisory
+If you are intending to depart from Singapore, the following is strongly advised:

-All residents of Singapore are advised to defer all travel to high risk countries/regions, that include Bangladesh, India, Myanmar, Nepal, Pakistan and Sri Lanka, until further notice.
-Residents of Singapore who are <a href="/health/vtsg" target="_blank">fully vaccinated</a> may travel overseas to other countries/regions not mentioned above.
+- Check the latest <a href="https://www.moh.gov.sg/covid-19-phase-advisory" target="_blank">MOH Travel Advisory</a> for outbound travel.
+Currently, Singapore residents who are not fully vaccinated are advised defer all travel except in exceptional circumstances.
+Fully vaccinated travellers are advised to defer travel to higher risk countries/regions that include Bangladesh, India, Myanmar, Nepal, Pakistan and Sri Lanka.

-Residents of Singapore who are unvaccinated or partially vaccinated are advised to defer all forms of travel overseas except for the following reasons:
-*  Any travel to <a href="/shn-and-swab-summary#table" target="_blank">Category I countries/regions</a>;
-*  If they are pursuing academic studies or professional qualifications overseas, for courses or examinations which require physical presence in the foreign educational institution;
-*  If they are taking on or returning to employment overseas, for employment opportunities which require physical presence overseas;
-*  For essential travel for business, official and work purposes
-*  For compassionate reasons (e.g. due to death of / critically ill family member);
-*  To seek medical treatment which cannot be reasonably received in Singapore; or
-*  To return to country of residence to attend to, or after attending to, legal/contractual obligations.

-If you are departing from Singapore, the following is strongly advised before your trip:
 - Check the <a href="https://www.mfa.gov.sg/where-are-you-travelling-to" target="_blank">MFA website</a> for specific advisories on your destination country/region.
-- Check if you are eligible for outbound SafeTravel Lane arrangements with your intended destination country/region, such as the <a href="/rgl/visiting-rgl-counterparts" target="_blank">Reciprocal Green Lane</a>.
+- Check if you are eligible for outbound SafeTravel Lane arrangements with your destination country/region, such as the <a href="/rgl/visiting-rgl-counterparts" target="_blank">Reciprocal Green Lane</a>.
 - Check with the immigration authority or embassy of your destination country/region on the relevant health requirements imposed on travellers from Singapore, such as [Pre-Departure Tests(PDT)](#PDT) to be taken or [PDT/vaccination certificates](#certs) to be shown.
-- When overseas, all travellers should take all necessary precautions, observe good personal hygiene, monitor local developments, and heed the advice of local authorities.
+- When overseas, observe good personal hygiene, monitor local developments, and heed the advice of local authorities.
-- If you are intending to return to Singapore, determine the appropriate SafeTravel lanes and health measures for your return trip <a href="/arriving/overview" target="_blank">here</a> and seek approvals if necessary before your trip if you need certainty of a return date.
+- If you are intending to return to Singapore, determine the appropriate SafeTravel lanes to be used and health measures to be imposed for your return trip <a href="/arriving/overview" target="_blank">here</a>.
+Seek entry approval for the return trip if necessary, if you need certainty of a return date before departing.

 <div id="PDT"></div>